xsdk-project/xsdk-community-policies/installation_policies/xSDK_spack_variant_guidelines.md

 _**Document initiated on 08/25/2020 based on [installation policy discussions](https://github.com/xsdk-project/xsdk-community-policies/pull/20)**_

+## Motivation

-Common Spack [variants](https://spack.readthedocs.io/en/latest/packaging_guide.html#variants) help package authors to build a consistent and compatible software stack, and offers the potential to support global or xsdk-scoped variants and automation.
+Common Spack [variants](https://spack.readthedocs.io/en/latest/packaging_guide.html#variants) help package authors to build a consistent and compatible software stack, and offers the potential to support automatic variant propagation.
+These future features may include forwarding variants supplied to the xSDK metapackage, and possibly specification of globally-scoped or xSDK-scoped variants supplied on the installation line.

-For example, if a user wished to build the software stack in "debug" mode, potentially a global Spack variant could be applied.
+For example, variant-forwarding would mean that if a user wished to build the xsdk in _**debug**_ mode, a variant passed to the `xsdk` metapackage could be forwarded to all xSDK packages using `spack install xsdk build_type=debug`

+## Package author requirements

 This document outlines a list of features that must be exposed as Spack variants, when alternative options for these features are available.
 If the package does not have options for these features, then a Spack variant is not required.

 The exact variant names and types (e.g. boolean or multi-value) used are currently given as recommendations.
 If the recommended variants are inadequate to express a packages options, then this feedback should be provided to the xSDK team so that these guidelines can be improved.